 R.C.
-Staab is a New York-based playwright, librettist and lyricist whose musicals and plays have been produced in New York, San Francisco, England and the Midwest.
+Staab is a New York-based author, playwright, musical theater writer and lyricist.
+His off-Broadway musicals and plays have been produced in New York, San Francisco, England and the Midwest.
 He is a two-time nominee for England's Best New Song competition.

 HOW THE WESTONS WON, "Indian in the Cupboard" with a bit of "Next to Normal", with music by Aaron Latina, ran off-Broadway in December 2018 at Jefferson Market Library directed by Joe Barros.
 It was part of New York Theatre Barn's new works series in 2018 and was featured in St. Louis' First Run Theatre Reading Series January 2019, as well as staged at New Works Series of the NYFA Music Theatre program in February 2018.
 The show features a song (co-written with Dave Ogrin) that was a finalist for Broadway Producer Ken Davenport's Songwriting Contest and the Best New Song Contest in England.